 In 2000, Yahoo, founded by Jerry Yang and David Filo, reached its peak value of $125 billion dollars.
 The company opened its doors in 1994, initially operating as a catalog of websites organized into a hierarchy of links.
 This made the World Wide Web more easily searchable for users.
 As one of the top pioneering companies forming how people use the Web, the company left a massive imprint on the internet as we know it.
-Yet, 16 years later, due to lack of business innovation, the industry titan sold to Verizon for $4.8 billion, a mere fraction of its highest valuation.
+Yet, 16 years later, due to lack of innovation in business, the industry titan sold to Verizon for $4.8 billion, a mere fraction of its highest valuation.

 When analyzing Yahoo’s fall from glory, Google certainly plays a contributing role.
 In 1998, Stanford University alumni Larry Page and Sergey Brin launched their company.
 While still in graduate school, the two began working together on an ambitious project titled “BackRub.”
 Page “reasoned that the entire Web was loosely based on the premise of citation . . .
 If he could divine a method to count and qualify each backlink on the Web . . . ‘the Web would become a more valuable place,’” explains media mogul, John Battelle in a Wired article on the beginnings of Google.